BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[bool]
       :value: None

-      Parameter must be supplied.
+      Indicates that the parameter must be supplied on the help-page.
+      Does **not** directly enforce whether or not a parameter must be supplied; only influences the help-page.
-      Defaults to required if parameter does not have a default from the function signature.
+      Defaults to inferring from the function signature; i.e. ``False`` if the parameter has a default, ``True`` otherwise.

    .. attribute:: show
       :type: Optional[bool]